Skip to content

 • Packages provide pre-written tools for highly specific tasks, such as data visualization and complex statistical modeling.

-• R is like a base car.
+• R R is like a base car.
 It's functional, ready to drive.
-It has engine, steering, brakes.
+It has an engine, steering, and brakes.

-1. You will see a box of code at the top of each module, which comes with a different script file.
+1. You will see a code box at the top of each module page.

 2. Hover over the code and click the "Copy" icon.